QTC-IQAC/NEMAT/README.md

 >
 > This will display the warnings and errors produced by GROMACS.
 Each warning and error is titled as error\_{line} or warning\_{line} where *line* is the line of the original file where the error occured.
 >
+> *IMPORTANT: the check file only searches errors produced by GROMACS.
+If the program has failed before completing every step, you won't be able to use `check_{step}`.*

 Use `make help` to display all the options.